Josh Wander with ZAKA volunteers and military escort.

 (Credit: Gila Kahila Bar-Gal)

 For the first month following October 7th, Kahila Bar-Gal says that she was doing this work full-time.
 Now she only works at Abu Kabir 3-4 times a week, and only recently started going back to her regular job 1-2 times a week.
-Her team focuses on DNA extraction, the first step in a forensic process that is followed by amplification of the DNA, culminating in the analysis of the results which is conducted by lab researchers.
+Her team focuses on DNA extraction - the first step in a forensic process that is followed by amplification of the DNA, culminating in the analysis of the results which is conducted by lab researchers.
 “In a sense, extraction is the most critical stage because nothing else can occur without it,” she says.

 The team has to determine where to isolate and extract DNA from, and physically drill into bone or tooth samples to do so.
 “Once we have the DNA, they quantify it in the second stage and amplify it.
 No data is released until the analysis team is confident that they have a full profile that they can rely on and that it hasn’t been contaminated.”
 She says this is the same process no matter the age of the sample.
 “When you’re talking about archeological samples, they could be 50-years-old or 15,000-years-old, and in both cases, once the organism has died, the same chemical processes destroy the DNA.”

-However, because so many victims were found in homes, cars and other sites that were burned, the amount of salvageable DNA is sometimes so miniscule or the quality so degraded that getting a DNA sample extremely difficult.
-“When you extract DNA from these samples it is usually degraded and you have no idea what the actual quantity or quality of the DNA will be.
+However, because so many victims were found in homes, cars and other sites that were burned, the amount of salvageable DNA is sometimes so miniscule or the quality so degraded that getting a DNA sample is extremely difficult.
+“When you extract DNA from these samples, it is usually degraded and you have no idea what the actual quantity or quality of the DNA will be.
 Because so many places were burned, you have to deal with burned samples, which is another factor in the degradation of the DNA,” she says.

 6 View gallery